 Will Manchester United wear grey again?

-Surprisingly after this Manchester United had a 3rd kit that was grey in the 2017/2018 season.
+Surprisingly after this there was grey shirt, Manchester United's 2017/2018 third shirt.
 This was designed by a fan and had a silhouette of the holy trinity statue that is outside old Trafford on it.
 They did not have the same problem with this shirt, however!